 You may have heard the long-awaited announcement that hemp is now available as a health food in New Zealand .
 Up until recently, legislative restrictions meant that New Zealanders have been missing out on the widely-researched health benefits of this ancient superfood.
-And thanks to the recent regulation changes, hemp is now one of the 25+ different superfoods you can expect in Craft Smoothie's Superfood Smoothie Box and Keto Smoothie Box.
-We make it super convenient for you to enjoy the many nutritional benefits of hemp in a superfood smoothie without having to hunt down your own recipes and shop around for all the ingredients.
+And thanks to the recent regulation changes, hemp is now one of the 25+ different organic superfoods you can expect in Craft Smoothie's Superfood Smoothie Box and Keto Smoothie Box.
+You'll also find organic hemp seeds in our brand new Instant Superfood Breakfast Pouches available via exclusively via the Craft Breakfast website.
+We make it super convenient for you to enjoy the many nutritional benefits of hemp in a superfood smoothie or breakfast bowl without having to hunt down your own recipes and shop around for all the ingredients.

 To simplify everything you need to know about hemp and the associated health benefits, we’ve compiled a run-down below.

 Hemp seeds are widely regarded as the world’s most nutritious seeds because they’re a rich source of heart-healthy fatty acids, plant-based protein, essential vitamins and minerals, including vitamin E, phosphorus, potassium, sodium, magnesium, sulphur, calcium, iron and zinc.
 In short, you'll be hard pressed to find a food that ticks as many nutritional boxes as hemp seeds!

 Hemp seeds are the fruit or nut of the hemp plant.
 The hulled hemp seeds are referred to as "hemp hearts" and resemble a soft white creamy substance with a nutty-like texture and flavour.
 The hemp hearts are what you can expect in your superfood blends from Craft Smoothie.

 Below we're exploring the unique nutritional breakdown of hemp and it's a stand-out smoothie ingredient you need to try.